Britvic: PLC

 In May 2007, the Company bought the soft drinks and distribution businesses of Ireland's Cantrell & Cochrane (C&C) for £169.5m, however, the company announced that it was ending its use of reusable glass bottles.
 Britvic introduced Gatorade to the UK market in 2008.
 The company in November 2008 announced that they had made pre-tax profits of £50.4m, an increase of 14% on a turnover of £926.5m, which was an improvement on the pre-tax profit of £43.03m in 2007.
 In May 2009, Permira sold its 14% shareholding in Britvic for £81 million, giving up on its attempt to purchase the business.
 Further growth was seen in 2009, with pre-tax profits up 23% at £86.5 million.
 In May 2010, Britvic launched a UK specific version of the popular drink, Mountain Dew Energy.
 It tastes similar to its American counterpart, but has a lower caffeine and sugar content.
 During June 2010, Britvic started to expand into Europe by purchasing French business Fruité Entreprises.
 In December 2010, the company announced that profits were up 21.5% at £109.1m from a turnover of £1.14b, but had to write down £104m in value from its Irish business.

 On 14 November 2012, the company announced plans to merge with Scottish soft drink producer A.G.
-Barr, the maker of brands including Irn-Bru, Tizer and D'n'B, which would have created one of Europe's largest soft drinks companies.
+Barr, the maker of brands including Irn-Bru and Tizer, which would have created one of Europe's largest soft drinks companies.
 The company's profits however dropped from £105.1m to £84.4m, mainly due to a recall on Robinsons Fruit Shoots which cost the business £16.9m.
 By February, the merger was put into serious doubt after the Office of Fair Trading referred it to the Competition Commission.
 On 11 July 2013, A.G.
 Barr chairman, Ronnie Hanna, announced that the proposed merger had been abandoned.